Feeling stuck — but not sure why? Let's start there.

 I hold a doctorate in Clinical Psychology (PsyD) and a master's in Counseling Psychology (MA) from Adler University, Chicago.
 I've completed advanced training in psychoanalytic psychotherapy through the San Francisco Center for Psychoanalysis — one of the country's leading institutes for depth-oriented clinical training.

-I came to psychoanalytic work because I was drawn to the questions that don't have quick answers — why we repeat what we know isn't working, why insight alone so rarely changes things.
-That curiosity shapes how I work: with patience, genuine interest in the person in front of me, and a belief that the relationship itself is where the most important work happens.
+I came to this work because I was drawn to the questions that don't have quick answers — why we repeat what we know isn't working, why understanding something so rarely changes it.

 Clinical Approach